shamohamin/graph_count_cycle/README.md

 # graph_count_cycle

-This Algorithm To Count The Cycle Of Given Graph Which Have Graphical Interface.
+This Algorithm is For Counting The Cycles Of Given Graph Which Have Graphical Interface.